nigiva/lre-donkey-car-evaluator/README.rst

-    :--host: host to connect to a server like ip address with string :--port: port to connect to a server with int :--evaluation-scene: scene to load before the evaluation
-    :log-path: the path of the generated log file
+    :--host: host to connect to a server like ip address with string :--port: port to connect to a server with int :--evaluation-scene: scene to load before the evaluation :--log-path: the path of the generated log file

 EVALUATOR